Getting Started

 "currency": "EUR",

-"successUrl": "http://example.com/success",
+"successUrl": "https://example.com/success",

-"cancelUrl": "http://example.com/cancel",
+"cancelUrl": "https://example.com/cancel",

-"errorUrl": "http://example.com/error",
+"errorUrl": "https://example.com/error",

-"callbackUrl": "http://example.com/callback",
+"callbackUrl": "https://example.com/callback",

 "description": "Example Product",